kaloyan-marinov/examples-concurrent-programming/examples_2017_09_09_12_15/file_0.md

 a process

-   - has its own memory within address space
+   - has its own virtual memory or an address space

    - constitutes an environment,
      within which multiple threads (of execution) can live